-The rigorous and challenging middle school curriculum of our Blue Ribbon school is based on the academic standards and guidance of the Archdiocese of Washington.
+The rigorous and challenging middle school curriculum of our Blue Ribbon school is based on the academic standards and guidelines of the Archdiocese of Washington.
 Middle school students receive instruction in core and supplemental subjects listed below.
 Small group instruction in mathematics is provided and all students participate in the middle school writing initiative.
 Additionally, resource assistance is available to accommodated students through a study skills program.
 Students have the opportunity to meet with teachers during their lunch/recess period for academic assistance in the middle school workroom.
 Middle school students participate in intramural sports through the physical education department.

 Core Academic Subjects